-Omega-3 fatty acids may also be beneficial in DED.
+Omega-3 fatty acids may also be beneficial in treating DED.
 Omega-3 fatty acids come in two forms: short chain and long chain.
-You want the long chain ones that contain eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are present in fish (tuna, salmon, trout and sardines), or in algal oil (derived from algae as a non-fish option).
+You want to give your body more of the long chain ones that contain eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), which are present in fish (tuna, salmon, trout and sardines) and algal oil (derived from algae as a non-fish option).
 It may also be helpful to supplement your diet with Omega-3 fish oil capsules, but be mindful of the Omega-3 dose (typically 2000mg or more), and the EPA-to-DHA ratio (typically 2:1, such as, 1000mg EPA to 500mg DHA).

-Inflammation plays an important role in DED pathology, and therefore eating foods with an antioxidant, anti-inflammatory profile may be beneficial.9 These include beta-carotene, which is a precursor for Vitamin A (fruit and vegetables), coenzyme Q10 (fish and whole grains), zinc and copper (fish, meat, legumes, mushrooms, kale, nuts and whole grains), vitamin E (green vegetables, nuts, seeds, and fortified cereals), vitamin C (fruits, juices and vegetables), vitamin B6 (chickpeas, non-citrus fruits, sweet potatoes, salmon and tuna), vitamin B12 (fortified cereals, dairy products, meat and fish) and vitamin D (eggs, fish, mushrooms and fortified cereals).
+Inflammation plays an important role in DED pathology, and therefore eating foods with a high antioxidant and anti-inflammatory nutrient profile may be beneficial.9 These nutrients include beta-carotene, which is a precursor for Vitamin A (fruit and vegetables), coenzyme Q10 (fish and whole grains), zinc and copper (fish, meat, legumes, mushrooms, kale, nuts and whole grains), vitamin E (green vegetables, nuts, seeds, and fortified cereals), vitamin C (fruits, juices and vegetables), vitamin B6 (chickpeas, non-citrus fruits, sweet potatoes, salmon and tuna), vitamin B12 (fortified cereals, dairy products, meat and fish) and vitamin D (eggs, fish, mushrooms and fortified cereals).
 Selenium (meat, fish and cereals), lactoferrin (milk, but best to supplement) and curcumin (turmeric) also have anti-inflammatory properties and may be helpful in DED treatment.
-You should certainly try to eat a balanced diet with the above nutrients, but there are several supplements available to help augment your diet.
+You should certainly try to eat a balanced diet with the above nutrients, but there are several supplements available to help augment where needed.

-We deeply care about nutrition because its benefits extend well beyond just your eyes.
-We will do a more thorough exploration in later articles of each of the nutrients important in DED treatment.
+We deeply care about nutrition because the benefits extend well beyond just your eyes.

 Lifestyle changes to improve dry eye treatment

-We know it’s difficult to critically look at your surroundings, especially since our lives are so busy and you’re always on the go.
+We know it’s difficult to critically look at your surroundings, especially since life is busy and you’re always on the go.
 But being mindful of these environmental triggers can help you identify easy solutions that can drastically improve your DED.
 Some examples include using a humidifier or installing an air purifier, not sleeping under a fan or moving the car vents away from your face, and getting a head start on your treatment on low humidity days.

 Medical management to optimize dry eye treatment

 Eye surgery is not gentle on the surface of your eyes.
-This is because we use antispetics before and after surgery that can be caustic to the corneal surface.
+This is because we use antiseptics before and after surgery that can be caustic to the corneal surface.
 Moreover, the post-operative drops typically contain preservatives.
 Refractive surgery, such as LASIK, is directly associated with DED.
 This is not to say that you should forgo any eye surgery.
-But it may be helpful having a discussion with your eye surgeon about your eye exam and about preventing DED after surgery.
+But it may be helpful to have a discussion with your eye surgeon about your eye exam and about preventing DED after surgery.

 Contact lens use is another condition to be aware of.
 Many individuals use weekly, biweekly or monthly contact lenses.
 Meaning that they discard the lenses one week, two weeks or one month after use, respectively.
 This requires what we call good contact lens hygiene: making sure you take the lenses out daily and clean them, do not sleep in them, do not swim or shower in them, and discard them as instructed.
 As you can imagine, this is difficult to do, and many individuals often misuse their contact lenses, leading to DED, or worse, corneal scratches and infections.
 Daily contact lenses may be a good option for people with DED since you discard them at the end of each day.
 Using artificial tears while wearing contact lenses may also be helpful.

 Various medical conditions are associated with DED.
 Being aware of them may help you identify dry eye symptoms early, and start treatment promptly.
-Autoimmune conditions, such as Sjogren’s syndrome, rheumatoid arthritis or lupus, are important risk factors for DED.
-Thyroid problems can manifest with thyroid eye disease, which can lead to severe dry eyes in untreated cases.
-Poor nutritional status (diet with low vitamins A, B, C, D and E, and low omega-3 fatty acids) cancer, dermatitis, diabetes, high blood pressure, rosacea, and menopause (hormonal changes) are just a few of many medical problems that are associated with dry eyes.13
+Autoimmune conditions, such as Sjögren’s syndrome, rheumatoid arthritis and lupus, are important risk factors for DED.
+Thyroid problems can manifest with thyroid eye disease, leading to severe dry eyes in untreated cases.
+Poor nutritional status (diet with low vitamins A, B, C, D and E, and low omega-3 fatty acids), cancer, dermatitis, diabetes, high blood pressure, rosacea, and menopause (hormonal changes) are just a few of many medical problems that are associated with dry eyes.13

 Certain oral medications may cause DED as a side-effect.
-These include antihistamines, beta-blockers (used in heart disease and high blood pressure), antidepressants, anti-anxiety medications, antipsychotics, isotretnoin, diuretics, estrogen therapy and chemotherapy.
-These medications can be life saving, and you should certainly not stop using them.
+These include antihistamines, beta-blockers (used in heart disease and high blood pressure), antidepressants, anti-anxiety medications, antipsychotics, isotretinoin, diuretics, estrogen therapy and chemotherapy.
+These medications can be life-saving, and you should certainly not stop using them.
 But it may be helpful to have a discussion with your primary care physician about other options, or prophylactically start a DED treatment plan.